payu-india/CMS-Chatbot/docs/Third-party verification/collect-payments-with-tpv-payu-hosted-checkout/collect-netbanking-payment-with-tpv-payu-hosted-checkout.md

 ## Step 1: Create transaction with beneficiary details

 Create a transaction by including a JSON object with beneficiary details (account numbers and IFSC codes).
-You can include up to 4 accounts for validation.
+You can include up to four accounts for validation.

 ## Step 2: Post the parameters to PayU